Vaporwave: Simpsonwave

+Late night lo-fi

+Late night lo-fi (or late-nite lo-fi) is a subgenre featuring slowed-down 1980s pop and jazz that emulates recorded programs on old 4:3 televisions.
+Its main progenitor is Luxury Elite, known for her music's high-class aesthetic.

+VHS pop

+VHS pop is a more upbeat variant of late night lo-fi characterized by a richer sound and vibrant, nostalgic aesthetics.

+Utopian virtual

+Utopian virtual is an offshoot of vaporwave originally coined by musician James Ferraro with the release of Far Side Virtual (2011), which showcased Ferraro's concept of a “virtual life soundtrack,” combining crisp, unreal early 3D computer graphics with vaporwave textures.
+The style later became associated with the Frutiger Aero Internet aesthetic.

+Signalwave

+Signalwave (or broken transmission) samples and distorts radio broadcasts, television programs, and station idents, particularly from The Weather Channel.
+Representative artists include 猫 シ Corp and CT57.

+Slushwave

+Slushwave is the ambient branch of vaporwave, creating immersive soundscapes with extended tracks often exceeding 10 minutes.
+Notable artists include t e l e p a t h テレパシー能力者, SOARER, and desert sand feels warm at night.

 Hardvapour

 Hardvapour emerged in late 2015 as a reimagination of vaporwave with darker themes, faster tempos, and heavier sounds.
 It is influenced by speedcore and gabber, and defines itself against the utopian moods sometimes attributed to vaporwave.
 Hardvapour artists include wosX and Subhumanizer.

 Mallsoft

 Mallsoft amplifies vaporwave's lounge influences.
 It may be viewed in connection to "the concept of malls as large, soulless spaces of consumerism ... exploring the social ramifications of capitalism and globalization".
 Popular mallsoft artists include Disconscious, Groceries, Hantasi, and Cat System Corp.

 Fashwave

 Fashwave (from "fascist") is a largely instrumental fusion of synthwave and vaporwave that originated on YouTube circa 2015.
+Artists include Cybernazi, Xurious, Andrew Anglin, and Elessar.
 It is also been described as an extremist subset of the non-extremist latter promoted by neo-Nazis.
 With political track titles and occasional soundbites, the genre combines Nazi symbolism with the visuals associated with vaporwave and synthwave.
 According to Hann, it is musically derived from synthwave, while Heavy contributor Paul Farrell writes that it is "considered to be an offshoot from the harmless vaporwave movement."
-A similar offshoot, Trumpwave, focuses on Donald Trump.
+The visual aesthetic of fashwave, consisting of typical vaporwave elements mixed with fascist symbols like the black sun, odal rune, or crusader imagery, has been associated with the "Dark MAGA" imagery surrounding Trump and Ron DeSantis.
+It has been parodied by anti-fascists, such as with the Dark Brandon meme, a mocking imitation of the "Dark MAGA" imagery surrounding Trump.
+In 2023, the DeSantis campaign let go of their campaign director, after it was publicized that a campaign aide had created a DeSantis "fan edit" featuring the black sun symbol.